 Over the years, the industry leaders in internet business transactions have worked together to create a complex system for ensuring online payment security.
 This system guarantees that consumers receive the goods for which they pay, and ensures that confidential information, such as transactions and account numbers, remain safe and secure.

 E-commerce, with the integration of the internet, supports technologies that improve electronic data interchanges, mobile technology, online transaction processing, automated data collection, electronic funds transfers, internet marketing, inventory management systems, and supply chain management.

 These technologies have vastly changed the way that businesses run.
 One large way in which businesses have adapted is by improving and implementing online payment security systems

 Businesses have worked valiantly to ensure the safety of money when it comes to online payment security.
 However, it comes with a price tag.
-It is estimated that by 2017, businesses will spend $93 billion a year on cybersecurity.
+According to an IDC forecast, cybersecurity spend globally is set to grow to nearly $300bn by 2026.
 This safeguard technology that people use daily to complete online transactions did not come overnight, but took decades to create, perfect and implement.